-This is a string variable indicating the first initial and last name of each justice.
+This is a string variable indicating the first initial for the five justices with a common surname (Harlan, Johnson, Marshll, Roberts, and White) and last name of each justice.
 This variable appears in the Justice Centered Datasets only.

 - End of Content for Variable 56.
 Justice Name -